Updated Jun 18, 2026§ For Pets

 Real-World Reliability: What Owners Report

-Tractive has a bigger user base, so there’s more real-world feedback to pull from.
+Tractive has a bigger user base, so there’s more owner feedback to pull from.
 Cats.com’s hands-on review praised tracking accuracy but flagged battery life as inconsistent — weak cellular signal forces the tracker to work harder, draining faster.
-Owners on Trustpilot and pet forums consistently report 3-4 days as typical battery life in suburban use, not the 7+ days Tractive claims on the box.
+Owner reviews on Trustpilot and pet forums commonly make the same point: battery life is highly signal-dependent.

 Weenect scores well on Trustpilot in European markets.
 Weenect’s FAQ page confirms that the XS model uses assisted GPS to reduce time-to-first-fix to under 30 seconds outdoors.
 The common complaints: slower app updates and occasional GPS drift in dense cities.